-- the preparation and fair presentation of the Financial Report and have determined that the basis of preparation described in Note 2 and 9 to the Financial Report is appropriate to meet the requirements of the Trust Deed dated 10 May 2012 and is appropriate to meet the needs of the Unitholders; - implementing necessary internal control to enable the preparation and fair presentation of Financial Report that is a Financial Report that is free from material misstatement, whether due to fraud or error; and - assessing the Trust's ability to continue as a going concern and whether the use of the going concern basis of accounting is appropriate.
-This includes disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless they either intend to liquidate the Trust or to cease operations, or have no realistic alternative but to do so.
+- the preparation and fair presentation of the Financial Report in accordance with Australian Accounting Standards Simplified Disclosures and the financial reporting requirements of the Trust Deed dated 10 May 2012; - implementing necessary internal control to enable the preparation of a Financial Report that gives a true and fair view and is free from material misstatement, whether due to fraud or error; and - assessing the Trust's ability to continue as a going concern and whether the use of the going concern basis of accounting is appropriate.
+This includes disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless they either intend to liquidate the Trust's or to cease operations, or have no realistic alternative but to do so.